 S Corp Advantages

-There are essentially three key benefits to starting an S corp in California:
+There are essentially three key benefits to starting an S corp:

 An S corp is a pass-through tax entity that eliminates the potential for double taxation by “passing through” profits and losses from the business level to personal taxes.
 In a C corp, income from dividends is taxed at both the corporate and shareholder level.